erlydtl/erlydtl/README.markdown

   argument to the `render/2` call at render-time.
 (These may include any options, not just `locale` and `translation_fun`.)

-* `custom_filters_modules` - A list of modules to be used for handling custom filters.
+* `custom_filters_modules` **deprecated** - A list of modules to be used for handling custom filters.
 The modules will be searched in order and take precedence over the built-in filters.
 Each custom filter should correspond to an exported filter, e.g.

       some_filter(Value) -> iolist()

-  If the filter takes an argument (e.g. "foo:2"), the argument will be also be passed in:
+  If the filter takes any arguments (e.g. "foo:2"), those will be added to the call:

       some_filter(Value, Arg) -> iolist()